Hypervalent molecule: History and controversy

 The debate over the nature and classification of hypervalent molecules goes back to Gilbert N. Lewis and Irving Langmuir and the debate over the nature of the chemical bond in the 1920s.
 Lewis maintained the importance of the two-center two-electron (2c–2e) bond in describing hypervalence, thus using expanded octets to account for such molecules.
 Using the language of orbital hybridization, the bonds of molecules like PF_{5} and SF_{6} were said to be constructed from sp^{3}d^{n} orbitals on the central atom.
-Langmuir, on the other hand, upheld the dominance of the octet rule and preferred the use of ionic bonds to account for hypervalence without violating the rule (e.g. "SF_{4}^{2+} 2F^{−}" for SF_{6}).
+Langmuir, on the other hand, upheld the dominance of the octet rule and preferred the use of ionic bonds to account for hypervalence without violating the rule (e.g. "SF_{4}^{2+} 2 F^{−}" for SF_{6}).

 In the late 1920s and 1930s, Sugden argued for the existence of a two-center one-electron (2c–1e) bond and thus rationalized bonding in hypervalent molecules without the need for expanded octets or ionic bond character; this was poorly accepted at the time.
 In the 1940s and 1950s, Rundle and Pimentel popularized the idea of the three-center four-electron bond, which is essentially the same concept which Sugden attempted to advance decades earlier; the three-center four-electron bond can be alternatively viewed as consisting of two collinear two-center one-electron bonds, with the remaining two nonbonding electrons localized to the ligands.

 The attempt to actually prepare hypervalent organic molecules began with Hermann Staudinger and Georg Wittig in the first half of the twentieth century, who sought to challenge the extant valence theory and successfully prepare nitrogen and phosphorus-centered hypervalent molecules.
 The theoretical basis for hypervalency was not delineated until J.I.
 Musher's work in 1969.